prernaadvani/whatsprernacooking/_posts/2020-12-18-chocolate-espresso-pavlova.md

 * Preheat oven to 300 degrees.

 * We start by making the base of the pavlova.
 In a medium-large mixing bowl, add the egg whites and the salt.
-Using an electric mixer with a whisk attahment, beat the mixture until it's light and foamy, about a minute or two.
+Using an electric mixer with a whisk attachment, beat the mixture until it's light and foamy, about a minute or two.

 ![_config.yml]({{ site.baseurl }}/images/pavlova/pavlova 01.png)